Clentz/ad4Max-SDK-iOS/README.markdown

 =======================

 The code documentation is available for consulting in your browser [there](http://clentz.github.com/ad4Max-SampleApp-iOS/).
-You can also get it through XCode and subscribe to any updates via [this ATOM feed](http://clentz.github.com/ad4Max-SampleApp-iOS/publish/com.publigroup.ad4Max.atom).
+You can also get it through XCode and subscribe to any updates via [this Atom feed](http://clentz.github.com/ad4Max-SampleApp-iOS/publish/com.publigroup.ad4Max.atom).

 Sample application
 =======================